nkonstantinou/aspirecyprus.com/content/home/patient_info.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "General Info"
+title = "Patient Information"
-subtitle = "Information for the general public"
+subtitle = "Information for people with aphasia (PWA) and their families"

 [content]
   # Page type to display.
 E.g. project.